Best free PDF signing tools

 - PDF Buddy

 Time is the most valuable thing in every person’s life – regardless of career, lifestyle, or income.

-In these days of quick tech advancements, it is highly inefficient for anyone to spend time printing out a document, sending it off to recipients, asking them to sign, then having them returning it to be filed.
+In these days of quick tech advancements, it’s highly inefficient for anyone to spend time printing out a document, sending it off to recipients, asking them to sign it, then having them return it.

 Using an e-signature to sign documents is a commonly accepted practice.
-It is quick, easy, secure, and professional – all things you want your brand to be associated with.
+It’s quick, easy, secure, and professional – all things you want your brand to be associated with.

-To save you time, we’ve created a list of our top five free PDF signing tools for 2018.
+To save you time, we’ve created a list of our top five free PDF signing tools.
 In this list, you’ll not only learn about the best free online PDF signing tools, but also how you can use them to sign documents in less than five minutes.

 Let’s get started!

-Something unique about it is that you can enter the URL to the document you want to sign, meaning that you don’t need to have the document stored on your computer before you even sign it!
-You can also retrieve it from your email inbox or third-party apps like Google Drive, Dropbox, Office or Box.
+One unique feature is that you can enter the URL of the document you want to sign, meaning you don’t need to have the document stored on your computer before you sign it.
+You can also retrieve it from your email inbox or third-party apps like Google Drive, Dropbox, Office, or Box.

 Below is a step-by-step guide to signing a document with PDF Filler:

 To get started, type in the URL and upload or drag and drop your document using any of the options listed above.